mikeizbicki/ucr-cs100/tutorials/bash-lab/README.md

 Linux programmers primarily use the command line to interact with the computer and this may seem foreign to Windows and Mac users.

-By the end of this lab, you will be able to execute basic commands in the BASH terminal to create, move, and delete files and directories, as well as a few other useful functions.
+By the end of this lab, you will be able to execute basic commands in the Bash terminal to create, move, and delete files and directories, as well as a few other useful functions.

 Terms and Definitions
 -----------------------------------
 `<your username>`: In this lab, whenever you see `<your username>`, simply replace it with your UCR username.
 An example username is `kwest001`.

 **Shell:** An interface for the terminal that allows for interaction between the computer and the user.
-In this class, we will be using the BASH Unix shell.
+In this class, we will be using the Bash Unix shell.

 **Terminal:** For the sake of this lab, the "terminal" is the program that the user will run to type in commands.
 Used interchangably with "shell" and "command line".